aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 10Apr18
+Did a few lessons in Chapter 8 thought I would get further, but I have to go to Strategies for Success workshop, then an interview, and then Kids Coding Club where I volunteer to teach children coding.

 ## 9Apr18
 Had to journal today, and I don't really want to get too personal, but a bad night sleep with Strategies for Success workshop and then much to do afterwards, just did not get around to coding today.
 Such is life